cs-umt/docs/README.md

 1. Expect to get comfortable with HTML and CSS

-### B. Proposed time to complete these: Semester 2 break
+### B. Proposed time to complete these: Semester 2 break or before Semester 3

 #### GitHub